aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 })
 ```

-Alternativately statements can be added to the vault policy using `addToAccessPolicy()`.
+Alternatively, statements can be added to the vault policy using `addToAccessPolicy()`.

 Use the `blockRecoveryPointDeletion` property or the `blockRecoveryPointDeletion()` method to add
 a statement to the vault access policy that prevents recovery point deletions in your vault: